rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 Queries above match logs with any [timestamp](https://docs.victoriametrics.com/victorialogs/keyconcepts/#time-field), e.g. they may return logs from the previous year alongside recently ingested logs.

-Usually logs from the previous year aren't so interesting comparing to the recently ingested logs.
+Usually logs from the previous year aren't as interesting as the recently ingested logs.
-So it is recommended adding [time filter](https://docs.victoriametrics.com/victorialogs/logsql/#time-filter) to the query.
+So it is recommended to add a [time filter](https://docs.victoriametrics.com/victorialogs/logsql/#time-filter) to the query.
 For example, the following query returns logs with the `error` [word](https://docs.victoriametrics.com/victorialogs/logsql/#word), which were ingested into VictoriaLogs during the last 5 minutes: